wgross/TreeStore.Core/src/TreeStore.Core/Nodes/readme.md

 # Provider Nodes

-The PowerShell this.CmdletProvider base traverses a path to find a node instance representing the file system item identified by the path.
+The PowerShell CmdletProvider base traverses a path to find a node instance representing the file system item identified by the path.

 ```mermaid
 classDiagram